 - Reduced downtime and recovery due to less bruising and swelling

 Given the safety profile of cannula technique it would appear obvious that all filler injections should be performed with cannula needles.
 The reality is that the traditional sharp needle method of injection will always allow for better placement of smaller amounts of dermal filler.
 Areas where a very small amount of filler is needed to create the desired effect would not be suited for cannula technique.
 For example filling in acne scars or fine lines, touchup injections, small area injections such as creating a “cupid’s bow” on the upper lip would be better suited with cannula technique.
 Highly skilled injectors often times prefer the sharp needle method in order to do the advanced micro-droplet technique.
-Sharp needle technique with micro-droplet delivery of filler will always have the most precise and accurate placement of dermal filler and is the preferred method at The Naderi Center for Plastic Surgery and Dermatology.
+Sharp needle technique with micro-droplet delivery of filler will always have the most precise and accurate placement of dermal filler and is the preferred method at The Naderi Center.

 Before and Afters of Tear Trough Injections

 Click here to view more of our tear trough injection before and after results.

 Dr. Naderi is very professional, I liked the results of my tear trough injection, they were very natural which is what I wanted.
 I’ll be coming there more often for lips and cheeks.
 Highly recommended!!

 |Tear Trough Injection||$1000/1 cc Syringe|

 Savings through our Rewards Programs

 The Naderi Center participates with the Brilliant Distinctions Rewards programs and Brilliant Distinctions rebates can be redeemed at the time of your appointment.